 1. RoomHate

-This is slightly different from you because childhood best friends turned enemies and second chance.
+This is slightly different from you because childhood best friends turned enemies and had a second chance.
 The story follows Amelia and Justin.
-They were childhood at best friends, and the older they got, their feelings grew.
+They were childhood best friends, and the older they got, their feelings grew.
 Something happens, and Amelia leaves.
-While ten years later, she is back because her grandma died, and her grandma left her beach house for both Amelia and Justin to share.
+Ten years later, she is back because her grandma died, and her grandma left her beach house for both Amelia and Justin to share.

 Things get interesting when they show up at the Beach House simultaneously.
 So they are both still very angry at each other for things that happened in the past and present that are also standing in their way.